ASIO Soundcard Driver Setup

 There is a video tutorial on the ASIO4ALL driver setup

 - Click the Show ASIO panel button to open the audio interface driver 'buffer length' (latency) settings.
-You should see a buffer length drop-down menu or slider.
-As this window is owned by the author
+You should see the FL Studio ASIO control panel:

-- Buffer length setting - On the pop-up ASIO panel you will see a 'Buffer length' setting.
+- Buffer size setting - On the pop-up ASIO panel you will see a 'Buffer size' setting.
 The buffer is a 'breathing space' in which FL Studio can generate sound before sending it to the audio interface.
 Shorter settings make FL Studio more responsive to live inputs (e.g. mouse or hardware controllers)

 at the expense of a higher CPU load, and possibly underruns.